eacton/CAGEF/Lesson_5/Lesson_5.md

 For __simple linear regression__ we are modelling a continuous outcome by a single continuous variable.
 Example: modelling cholesterol using BMI.

 For __multiple linear regression__ we are modelling a continuous outcome by more than one continuous variable.
-Example: modelling cholestorol using BMI AND age.
+Example: modelling cholesterol using BMI AND age.
 In this case, we must consider whether there is an _interaction_ between age and BMI on cholesterol (more on interactions to follow).

 For __one-way ANOVA__ we are modelling a continuous outcome by a single categorical variable.
 Example: modelling cholesterol by sex.
 It is important that categorical variables are explicitly input as factors to be interpreted properly in the model.
 For example, since we have encoded sex as 0 and 1 (instead of 'M' and 'F'), we need to specify that sex is to be treated as a categorical variable and not a number.
 Therefore we specify sex as a factor of 2 levels, 0 and 1.